Race Management Team

 Lindsay Benson joined the New Balance Falmouth Road Race as the Social Media Manager in 2018.
 A graduate of the College of the Holy Cross in Worcester and Simmons College in Boston, where she earned her M.S.Ed. in special education, Lindsay also works as the grades 2-4 Therapeutic Intervention Program (TIP) teacher at Teaticket Elementary School in Falmouth.
 A resident of Falmouth Heights, Lindsay has been walking to the ball field to watch family and friends cross the finish line since the early 1980’s, and has run the race herself four times.
 Lindsay is an active member of the Falmouth running community, serving on the Board of Directors for the Falmouth Track Club; and working as a race ambassador for the ZOOMA Women’s Race Series and race director of the Falmouth Flag Day 5K.
 Lindsay spends her free time photographing Falmouth’s spectacular coastline on her daily runs, and having fun with her husband, Matt, and their three sons.

-Matt Kinsella, Athletes with Disabilities/Wheelchair Program Manager
+Matt Kinsella, Adaptive Athletes / Wheelchair Program Manager

 In addition to working for the race, Matt is also a third grade teacher at East Falmouth Elementary School.
 Outside of the office, Matt loves to take advantage of all that the Cape has to offer, as well as going to many concerts and sporting events.